 The new verification process will be manually approved by Facebook to make sure that users are who they say they are.
 But unlike the already existing Twitter or Google+ verification systems, Facebook verified accounts will not display any sort of badge or denotation on the account to show its verified.

-As an example of how the new system might be used: Stefani Germanotta, aka Lady Gaga, could use Facebook Verified Accounts to confirm that she is actually the famous Stefani Germanotta. then choose to display her name as “Stefani Germanotta (Lady Gaga)”, or simply “Lady Gaga” with Stefani Germanotta then appearing within the About page of her profile.
+As an example of how the new system might be used: Stefani Germanotta, aka Lady Gaga, could use Facebook Verified Accounts to confirm that she is actually the famous Stefani Germanotta.
+Then choose to display her name as “Stefani Germanotta (Lady Gaga)”, or simply “Lady Gaga” with Stefani Germanotta then appearing within the About page of her profile.

 Source: Tech Crunch